Seahawks excited to see what ‘special’ group of receivers can do this season

 “We’re still trying to figure that out ourselves,” Lockett said.
 “Whatever he does, it works, and it’s amazing to see.”

-Bobo downplayed the praise this week, saying he just wants to start proving his worth anew not that the games are real.
+Bobo downplayed the praise this week, saying he just wants to start proving his worth anew now that the games are real.

 “It’s interesting to transition from what can I do to make the team to now what can I do to help this team,” he said.
 “One is a more selfish attitude and outlook on some of these things.
 But now it’s what can I do to be a cog in this machine and get these guys to where they want to go, where I want to go, where this organization wants to go.